Nikhila9346/registration-form-php-mysql/README.md

 # registration-form-php-mysql
-created a registration form using HTML and CSS.
-Store the values entered by users in PHP.
+Created a Registration Form using HTML, CSS and JavaScript.
+Stored the details entered by users in a database which is created using PHP.
 Student id is validated using REGEX.